jaimicore/matrix-clustering_stand-alone/README.md

 1. Motif format conversion, see above for the supported formats.
 2. Export reverse-complement of the input motifs
-3. Trimm motifs (remove columns with low information content).
+3. Trim motifs (remove columns with low information content).

 Simple motif conversion from `transfac` to `meme` format.